the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 If you'd like to enjoy the power and flexibility of cloud computing, you can spin up a machine with Google Cloud Compute, Amazon Web Services, Microsoft Azure, or other providers.
 My rough notes for creating an Ubuntu instance with Google Cloud Compute and launching Dockerized Jupyter notebooks is available [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_GCP_install.md).

-#### Training Models with a GPU

-You don't need to train your Deep Learning models with a GPU for these LiveLessons, but some of the later notebooks in these LiveLessons will run much more quickly if you do.
-My process for running an Nvidia GPU from Dockerized Jupyter notebooks is available [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_MacOSX_install.md#training-models-with-a-gpu).

 ## Windows